UBC-MDS/dsci532-group19-buildingpermits/README.md

 ## Dashboard Contents: What?

 Upon launch of the shiny app, users are met with a detailed summary of Vancouver building permit data.
-Users can toggle between two different tabs, showing different levels of summary information.
-The two tabs are described below.
+Users can toggle between three different tabs, showing different levels of summary information.
+The three tabs are described below.

 ### Tab 1: Spatial Visualization of Housing Permit

 > Users can explore different data filters using the filter pane on the left side.
 These filters will update the two main visuals on the page.
-Users can choose between a histogram, faceted line chart, or data table using selection tabs.
-Users can filter permits based on neighbourhood, building type, approval date range, etc.
+Under the point map on the top right of the page, users can choose between a histogram, faceted line chart, or data table using selection tabs.
+Users can filter permits based on neighbourhood, building type, approval date range, etc. with the filter pane on the left side.

 The summary visuals on page 1 are comprised of:

 1. **Permit Location Map:** Users can find individual permits on a map, and hover over each permit location to see an expanded list of information about the permit.
 Users can also toggle the basemap to explore the area surrounding each permit location (e.g. street names, adjacent businesses, etc.).

 2. **Layered Visuals:**
     - TAB 1: **Histogram of Projects:** Users can view the distribution of permits based on the cost of project construction (CAD), or by the number of days elapsed before the building permit was approved.
-Use the dropdown at the bottom of the left-side filter pane to toggle between these two values.
-    - TAB 2: **Line Chart:** Users can view the trends in project value or days for approval over time (use dropdown at bottom of left-side filter pane).
-Users can decide to facet charts by neighbourhood (multiple options) or by the type of building (use dropdown at top left corner of line chart area).
+    - TAB 2: **Line Chart:** Users can view the trends in project value or days for approval over time.
+Users can decide to facet charts by neighbourhood(s) or by the type of work.
     - TAB 3: **Building Permit Data:** Users can view tabular data corresponding to the filtered data shown in the visuals.
 If desired, users can download the data in CSV or JSON format using the download buttons at the bottom of the left-side filter pane.

 #### Example View:

 <img src="img/tab1-example_2023-03-17.png">

 ### Tab 2: Neighbourhood Analysis

-> Users can explore building permit data summarized to Vancouver's neighbourhood boundaries.
-Users can decide between various summary statistics.
+> Users can explore building permit statistics summarized to Vancouver's geographic neighbourhood boundaries.
+Users can choose from various summary statistics.

-- Using the filter pane on the left side of the page, users can view various building permit summary statistics by spatial neighbourhood boundary.
+- Using the filter pane on the left side of the page, users can view various building permit summary statistics by geographic neighbourhood boundary.
 Options include various statistics for project value ($CAD), permit approval timelines, and permit counts.
 - Based on the selection, the neighbourhood map will dynamically update to show that statistic.
 Darker colors represent larger values.
 - Users can hover their mouse over each neighbourhood to see the neighbourhood name and the value of the chosen summary statistic.